entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character 518 in 'early gnathostome phylogeny dataset'.**The states are different.
 Check it.**

-541. Supratemporal contact with postparietal:
+541. Supratemporal contact with postparietal: absent (0), present (1).
 > - **New character?**